taocpp/PEGTL/doc/Rule-Reference.md

 ###### `everything`

-* Matches and consumes the entire input in one go, but:
+* Matches and consumes the entire input in one go.
 * Limited by the buffer size when using an [Incremental Input].
 * [Equivalent] to `until< eof, any >`.
 * [Meta data] and [implementation] mapping: